 This is where most new players make mistakes.
 Everwind ties each crop to a specific soil type and altitude zone.
 Planting a Dragon Fruit Sapling in Forest Farm Soil at Altitude 1 will not work.
 Match the table below before you plant anything.

 Desert crops need Desert Farm Soil, not Forest Farm Soil.
-The recipe for Desert Farm Soil is not listed in the current wiki data, so check the Everwind Wiki for the crafting breakdown as new content gets documented.
+The recipe for Desert Farm Soil is not widely documented yet, so check the Everwind Wiki for the crafting breakdown as new content gets added.

 Altitude zone crop selection